Oliver O'Brien, LLM

-Oliver joined WEL Partners in October of 2022.
-Oliver holds a Masters in Law from University College London, a Qualifying Law Degree from the University of Kent (United Kingdom) and has recently completed his Legal Practice Course from the University of Law, London.
+Oliver is a Lawyer at WEL Partners.
+He holds a Masters in Law from University College London, a Qualifying Law Degree from the University of Kent (United Kingdom) and has completed his Legal Practice Course from the University of Law, London.
+Oliver was called to the Ontario bar in 2025 having joined WEL Partners in October of 2022 as a Student.

 Whilst in London, Oliver was a regular volunteer at the Marylebone soup kitchen which served as a place for shelter, food and community to London’s homeless and elderly.
 Working with vulnerable isolated people was an enriching experience and exposed him to the complex challenges that they face.
 This reinforced his passion for effective legal practice and its role in helping people resolve personal challenges.